intermine/bluegenes/tools/docs/tool-api-tutorial.md

 ##### Making something display on the screen...

 White screens are boring.
 Let's output our results by iterating through them, sorting by namespace,  and printing to the screen.
-In the demo below, we've used a quick and easy echnique of building up the HTML using strings; we wouldn't recommend this for any large applications but for a small demo tool it's sufficient - a framework would definitely be overkill!
+In the demo below, we've used a quick and easy technique of building up the HTML using strings; we wouldn't recommend this for any large applications but for a small demo tool it's sufficient - a framework would definitely be overkill!

 Here's the same code as before, but expanded to output the results visually in the HTML.
 In particular, note how we've set `el.innerHTML = <someHTMLHere>` - this is how we get our work to display in BlueGenes.